ikatkov/ferrite-beads/README.md

 <img src="three-methods-error.png" width="400">

+* Callibrate nanoVNA in the freq range of interest, say 50k-100k
 * Run nano-VNA, record measurements into *.s1p file (Touchstone file format)
 * Use the Jupyter notebook for processing and plotting
 * Use the bead in it's resistive (green) region